soleti/1e1pFilter/README.md

-# myfilter
+# CCQE filter
-A simple filter to select 1004 CC RES pi0 events# myfiltermodule
+A filter that selects CCQE-like true events with at least a neutrino vertex candidate closer than 5 cm the true neutrino vertex